 OK, so you don’t believe us?
-Check out this video of some people who REALLY want to prove it’s true.
+Either scroll to the bottom of the page or check out this video of some people who REALLY want to prove it’s true.

 What does this all mean?
 It means that viewing colour is subjective.
 So if you’re viewing the page of your latest catalogue and discussing it with your printer or print consultant over the phone and are in dispute about a particular colour and you’re both adamant that the brand green is/isn’t right, then it’s just possible that you’re both correct (or wrong!)

 D50 is a standard viewing environment for print colour.
 It refers to the frequency of the light and is a way to bring a controlled environment to the viewing of colour.
 If you view a piece of print in a D50 environment (as your printer will) then it allows anyone to be sure they’re viewing the print in the same conditions.
 Meaning, you’re all seeing the same thing and have taken external environmental factors into account.